andrewcooke/CRC.jl/README.md

 * New algorithms can be easilly added.

-* CRCs can be calculated for sequences of integers of any common size (from 8 bit bytes to 128 bit long long words).
+* CRCs can be calculated for sequences (any iterable container) of integers of any common size (from 8 bit bytes to 128 bit long long words).

 * Calculation can be direct or via tables.